Base85 Encoder and Decoder

 So 1 MB of binary becomes 1.25 MB in Base85, 1.33 MB in Base64, 2 MB in hex.

-Ascii85 (RFC 1924 / Adobe): characters ! through u (33-117 in ASCII), plus z as a shortcut for 4 zero bytes.
-Used in PostScript and PDF streams, wrapped as <~...~>.
+Ascii85 (Adobe): characters ! through u (33-117 in ASCII), plus z as a shortcut for 4 zero bytes.
+It is the standard encoding used in PostScript and PDF streams, wrapped as <~...~>.

 How the math works